Habits To Adopt For A Healthy Mouth & A Beautiful Smile

 Brushing your teeth at least twice a day with fluoride toothpaste for a full two minutes is necessary to maintain healthy teeth and gums.
 The last thing you do before going to bed should be brushing your teeth and one other time during the day.
 Science has shown that fluoride has contributed to the prevention of tooth decay.
 Brushing technique is also important.
 When brushing, use gentle, short circular motions and hold toothbrush at a 45-degree angle pointed toward the gum line.
 Overly aggressive brushing can damage teeth and erode your gum line.
 A power toothbrush can also take the guesswork out of technique and timing.

 Floss at least once a day using dental floss, an interdental pick to remove plaque from places your toothbrush can’t reach and prevent gum disease.
 Cleaning between your teeth daily keeps your breath fresh, prevents tooth decay and is important for your overall health.

 Regular dental checkups are the surest way to detect early signs of periodontal disease when they are treatable.
 Make your dental visits twice in a year in your overall oral health care regimen.
 You can also monitor your teeth and gum by looking for signs of changes in teeth or gums in between dental visits and never ignore oral pain.

-Avoid tobacco and cigarette use which may contribute to tooth staining, gum disease and in sever case mouth cancer.
-Nicotine and tar in cigarettes create environment for bacteria to attack your teeth and gums, harming tissues, degrading bone and even leading tooth loss.
+Avoid tobacco and cigarette use which may contribute to tooth staining, gum disease and in severe case mouth cancer.
+Nicotine and tar in cigarettes create an environment for bacteria to attack your teeth and gums, harming tissues, degrading bone and even leading tooth loss.
 If you smoke or chew tobacco, consider quitting.